This article describes how to integrate WebLogic Server in the latest supported version of Eclipse IDE for Java EE Developers.

-On the next screen, browse to the directory where you created the domain using the WLS Configuration Wizard.
+On the next screen, browse to the directory where you created the domain using the WLS Configuration Wizard (you can also click on the button to select from known domains).
 Click Next and Finish.

 You can double-click on the new server entry that you just created to bring up a window for the server.
 Click on “Open Launch configuration” to configure any options that you want while running the server and then click OK.